 Scattering in the $\Lambda(1405)$ region also poses a challenge for theory.
 Accommodating the low mass and quantum numbers of the $\Lambda(1405)$ resonance in constituent quark models, such as Ref.~\cite{Isgur:1978xj}, is problematic.
 The presence of two poles in this region was first suggested in Ref.~\cite{Oller:2000fj}.
+Early applications of chiral effective theory to scattering in this energy region were presented in Refs.~\cite{Kaiser:1995eg,Oset:1997it}.
 Nearly all approaches based on $SU(3)$ chiral effective theory, which are reviewed in Refs.~\cite{Mai:2018rjx,Mai:2020ltx}, predict the presence of two poles in the scattering matrix analytically continued to complex center-of-mass energies, but disagree about the position of the lower pole.
-See Refs.~\cite{Ezoe:2020piq,Myint:2018ypc,Miyahara:2018onh,Miyahara:2018lud, Azizi:2023tmw,Xie:2023cej,Lu:2022hwm,Aaij:2017vbb} for some other recent theoretical studies of the $\Lambda(1405)$ resonances.
+See Refs.~\cite{Ezoe:2020piq,Myint:2018ypc,Miyahara:2018onh,Miyahara:2018lud, Azizi:2023tmw,Xie:2023cej,Lu:2022hwm,Hyodo:2022xhp,MartinezTorres:2012yi} for some other recent theoretical studies of the $\Lambda(1405)$ resonances.

 The above considerations suggest that a first-principles investigation of the pole structure in the region of the $\Lambda(1405)$ resonance is warranted.
 All previous lattice QCD computations of the $\Lambda(1405)$ have not computed scattering amplitudes and instead aimed only to isolate the lowest finite-volume energy eigenstate using single-baryon three-quark interpolating fields~\cite{Gubler:2016viv, Menadue:2011pd,Engel:2012qp,Engel:2013ig,Nemoto:2003ft,Burch:2006cc,Takahashi:2009bu,Meinel:2021grq, Hall:2014uca}.
 However, the use of local single-hadron interpolating fields alone is insufficient to correctly determine the finite-volume spectrum above two-hadron thresholds~\cite{Lang:2012db,Mohler:2012na, Wilson:2015dqa}.
 The $\bar{K}N$ scattering length for $I=0$ has also been computed long ago using the quenched approximation in Ref.~\cite{Fukugita:1994ve}, but neglecting the mixing with the kinematically-open $\pi\Sigma$ channel and ignoring unitarity violation due to the quenched approximation, which invalidates the relation between the finite-volume spectrum and scattering amplitudes~\cite{Bernard:1995ez}.
 The $\pi\Sigma$ and $\bar{K}N$ scattering lengths in other (non-singlet) flavor and isospin combinations not directly relevant for the $\Lambda(1405)$ have also been computed in Refs.~\cite{Detmold:2015qwf,Torok:2009dg,Meng:2003gm}.